Adverse Event Processing

 Adverse Event management in Pharmacovigilance plays a crucial role in ensuring the safety and efficacy of medicinal products.
 Therefore, it also plays an important role in the continuous monitoring of their potential side effects.

-Adverse Event vs Adverse Reaction
+Adverse Event vS Adverse Reaction

 An adverse event is any unfavorable medical occurrence in a patient or clinical trial subject who has been prescribed a pharmaceutical product and which does not necessarily have a causal relationship with this treatment.